BONS-AI-VCA-AMC/Insights-CADe-BE/README.md

 - VisionMamba: https://github.com/hustvl/Vim/tree/main

 ## Citation
-if you think this helsp please use the following citation for the journal article:
+if you think this helps please use the following citation for the journal article:
 ```bash